maxime915/pims/README.md

 As the core server `pims` is a dependency of every PIMS plugins, `pims` has to be installed in the plugin virtual environment.
 At this stage, `pims` and plugins will probably be developed at same time, and the easiest way is to
-1. share the `pims` Python virtual env with the plugins
+1. install `pims` in editable mode in the plugin Python virtual env.
+Activate the plugin environment, and run `pip install -e /local/path/to/pims` (you may need to add other options like `--extra-index-url`)
-2. install `pims` in editable mode.
-In `pims` root, run `pip install -e .` (you may need to add other options like `--extra-index-url`)
+2. install the plugin in editable mode in PIMS Python virtual env.
+Activate the PIMS environment (e.g. in another terminal) and run
-3. install the plugin in editable mode.
-In the `pims-plugin-format-{name}` root, run `pip install -e .`
+   `pip install -e /local/path/to/pims-plugin-format-{name}`

 When you start PIMS, the logs should list your plugin.